Top 10 Things to Do in Japan in July

 3. Sumida River Fireworks Festival

-More info about fireworks festivals in Tokyo:
+More info about fireworks festivals in Japan:

 Japanese beach season officially kicks off from early to mid July depending on locations, and lasts till the end of August.
 During the season, beaches are lined with beach huts offering food, drinks, rental facilities, toilets, shower and etc. Although Tokyo is not a beach destination, there are some great ones accessible from the city.